input-output-hk/catalyst-CIPs/CIP-0062/README.md

 Errors: [`APIError`](#extended-apierror)

-This is a chance for dApps to ask wallets what `VotingPurpose`s the user wishes to allow the dApp access to.
-It is up to wallet implementors if they deem it necessary to prompt the user for their permission to share supported Purposes.
+This is a chance for dApps to ask wallets what `VotingPurpose`s they support.

 This information should be tracked by the dApp and used in subsequent api calls.